celery/celery/docs/getting-started/next-steps.rst

 The ``delay`` and ``apply_async`` methods return an :class:`~@AsyncResult` instance, which can be used to keep track of the tasks execution state.
-But for this you need to enable a :ref:`result backend <task-result-backend>` so that the state can be stored somewhere.
+But for this you need to enable a :ref:`result backend <task-result-backends>` so that the state can be stored somewhere.

 Results are disabled by default because of the fact that there is no result